frilansaresverige/frilansaresverige.se/README.md

 Bring your ideas to #frilansaresverigese in our Slack.

-Fork & pull request 👍
+Fork & pull request - make sure to attach a screenshot of the effect of your change so it is easy to review 👍